 With the Citi Forward card, $130 per month will become 7800 points per year.
 When you’re ready to redeem points, you can sign up for the Citi ThankYou Premier card to make your ThankYou points even more valuable.
 With the Premier card, 7800 points are worth over $103 in airfare.

 Better approach: Buy gift cards strategically

 Gift cards for places like Panera, Chipotle, and Subway tend to be readily available at grocery stores, drug stores, etc. Take advantage of your credit card bonus categories to buy gift cards for the places you visit the most.
 Here are some examples:

-- Use a Hilton HHonors Amex to buy gift cards at a grocery store, drug store, or gas station.
+- Use a Hilton Honors Amex to buy gift cards at a US Supermarket, drug store, or US gas station.
 You’ll earn 6 Hilton points per dollar.
 If you buy from certain grocery stores, you’ll also earn fuel points for saving money on gas!
+(This offer has expired)

 - Use a Chase Freedom card within its quarterly bonus categories to buy gift cards.
 For example, until December 31st 2012, the Freedom card offers 5 points per dollar at hotels, airlines, Best Buy, and Kohl’s (up to $1500 in spend per quarter).
 At Kohl’s you can buy gift cards and earn 5 points per dollar.

 - Use a Chase Ink card to buy gift cards at an office supply store such as Staples, OfficeMax, or Office Depot.
 You’ll earn 5 Ultimate Rewards points per dollar.